Ask the Waste Wizard to find out where and how to properly dispose of an item.

 Proper Disposal

-Put items inside two plastic bags and either place them in your Garbage Bin or place them in a garbage bag with a City-issued Garbage Tag affixed around the knot.
+Put items inside a plastic bag and place the bag in the garbage in your building, in your garbage bin or in a garbage bag with a City-issued Garbage Tag attached around the knot.
+Ensure any excess garbage is set out properly.